 - Circa late 20th century.

 - They were prominent in Christian finance; non-combatant members of the order, who made up as much as 90% of their members, managed a large economic infrastructure throughout Christendom.
-They developed innovative financial techniques that were an early form of banking, building a network of nearly 1,000 commanderies and fortifications across Europe and the Holy Land, and arguably forming the world's first multinational corporation.
+They developed innovative financial techniques that were an early form of banking, building a network of nearly 1,000 commanders and fortifications across Europe and the Holy Land, and arguably forming the world's first multinational corporation.

-- The Templars were closely tied to the Crusades; as they became unable to secure their holdings in the Holy Land, support for the order faded.
-Rumours about the Templars' secret initiation ceremony created distrust, and King Philip IV of France, while being deeply in debt to the order, used this distrust to take advantage of the situation.
+- The Templar's were closely tied to the Crusades; as they became unable to secure their holdings in the Holy Land, support for the order faded.
+Rumors about the Templar's' secret initiation ceremony created distrust, and King Philip IV of France, while being deeply in debt to the order, used this distrust to take advantage of the situation.
 In 1307, he pressured Pope Clement to have many of the order's members in France arrested, tortured into giving false confessions, and then burned at the stake.
 Under further pressure, Pope Clement V disbanded the order in 1312.
 The abrupt disappearance of a major part of the medieval European infrastructure gave rise to speculation and legends, which have kept the "Templar" name alive into the present day.